RealDealNikhil/string-website/README.md

   3. Process the dictionary of characters and add each count to its respective html output div and correctly formats an array for the google-charts pie chart.
     * There are separate sections for letters, punctuation, and numbers counts.

-Upon loading the webpage, I run a test suite which outputs the number of successful and failed tests in the console window.
+Upon loading the webpage, I run a test suite which outputs the number of successful tests in the console window.
 I have tried to capture simple cases, edge cases, large inputs, and entering unsupported characters in these tests.